 We are not just competing on prices but on top is assistance when you are riding.
 For assistance, no shop in Hanoi surpasses us as we are mechanics ourselves and we speak perfect English.
 In the long run, you save because if you need help we are available right away.
 Moreover, we are straight to the point, clear and don’t waste your time.
 Below we explain in details.

 Bike customization and tune up

 We have been in this business for long and work on the bikes ourselves so we know how to improve the safety and performance of our bikes.
 For example, better carburettors (150cc or less), lifetime clutch cables, anti-break gearshift levers, anti-break gearshift, strong hand guards and engine protection…any anything we find better for you.
 We care about your safety because we understand this from the bikers’ point of view.

 1. Semi-automatic or fully automatic scooters are in great conditions.
 Honestly, they are far better than any company in Hanoi.
-Nothing is old or non-functional, they are either less than three years old or under 30,000km.
+Nothing is old or non-functional, they are either less than five years old or under 30,000km.

 2. For touring manual clutch motorbikes, they were prepared in the best working conditions.
 We checked every bit to make sure you have safe bikes.
 Most bikes are near new or latest models.

 1. Before you start, the fuel will be filled up to full.
 This sounds like a small thing but it shows how much we care about you.
 In reality, many rental shops leave fuel tank empty and imagine how annoying you feel when you have to look for a gas station shortly after you pick up your rental motorbike(s).
 Some shops also try to earn extra money with the fuel in the tank when you return.
 We don’t do that because we know this is not a good thing to start with.

 2. Bike service is included anytime you need at our shop in the Old Quarter of Hanoi.